 Dr Sri is a Leadership and Executive Coach and with her clinical background in psychiatry, she supports leaders to transform to their next levels of ability.

 She is also a national Clinical Entrepreneur Fellow with the NHS England and Improvement Clinical Entrepreneurs Programme and is developing a medtech startup.

 She is Chair of the Association of Mental Health Providers, the leading representative body for voluntary and community sector mental health organisations in England and Wales, with over 175+ member charities.

 She is experienced in adult psychiatric clinical care, innovative clinical service development, contracting, research, teaching and training, policy, media presence, strategy and system leadership.

-Dr Sri continues research, having completed her PhD at the Institute of Psychiatry, Psychology and Neuroscience, including having been the Co-Principal Investigator on a multi-site national RCT.
-She is well published in peer reviewed journals and co-edited and co-authored the primary textbook on Rehabilitation Psychiatry in the UK, which was commended by the BMA Book Awards.
+Dr Sri continues their research, having completed her PhD at the Institute of Psychiatry, Psychology and Neuroscience, including having been the Co-Principal Investigator on a multi-site national RCT.
+She is well-published in peer-reviewed journals and co-edited and co-authored the primary textbook on Rehabilitation Psychiatry in the UK, which was commended by the BMA Book Awards.